-St Mark's College is governed by the NSW Coptic Education Board which is made up currently of 4 appointed volunteers (appointed May 2020) under the guidance of His Holiness Pope Tawadros II appointing His Eminence

-Metropolitan Tadros of the Diocese of Port Said as Papal Representative along with the Interim Trustees Board of the Coptic Orthodox Church (NSW) Property Trust through the Delegated Authority of Secretary of the College Board (Mr Mina Hanna).
+St Mark's College is governed by the NSW Coptic Education Board which is made up currently of 6 appointed volunteers (appointed June 2022) under the guidance of His Holiness Pope Tawadros III appointing His Eminence Metropolitan Tadros of the Diocese of Port Said as Papal Representative along with the Interim Trustees Board of the Coptic Orthodox Church (NSW) Property.
 The NSW Coptic Education Board is the governing body of St Mark's Coptic Orthodox College - the CEB have delegated authority and would like to thank His Holiness Pope Tawadros II for the honour of allowing us to serve God through our schools.